timtheteh/Profiler-and-Recommender-System/README.md

   - For now, each node in the graph will have a node embedding calculated for it using the inbuilt fastRP algorithm in Neo4j.
   - Nodes with 'User' label apart from the user in question will be recommended as the most similar users to be recommended (similar interests).

-# Testing and Results
+# Testing and Results for Document Recommendations

-### Do weights improve the document recommendation?
+### Test 1: Do weights improve the document recommendation?

 **CASE 1 & CASE 2:**